tinytelly/java-automate/README.md

 The example plan file ```sample_to_use_a_manual_payload.plan``` will use the property ```payload.json``` to populate the payload accessed in ```PremierLeagueChampionsLeagueStep``` via ```payLoad.getMostRecentLoad()```
 This enables you to manually set up a step with predefined data rather then the result of a previous step (which in the sample case would have been ```PremierLeagueTableFinderStep```

+####Logging and Error handling?

+A step has a method ```log()```.
+Anything that is logged will be printed out as part of the run of the plan.
+A step has an error log.
+If error is populated during a step the plan will stop and the error is printed out.
+Any unhandled exception will be handed as an error by the framework.

 ####What to do now?